Before we begin the manufacturing stage, here are some technical basics.

 5. Cut out the lining

-To cut the lining strands, we advise you to cut a strip at least 2 cm wider than the templates.
+To cut the lining strands, we recommend cutting a strip at least 2 cm wider than the templates.
 The ideal is to overcut after gluing (to have a cleaner result).

 6. Trim the ends of the outer strands